yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     [ivi-shell]
     ivi-input-module=ivi-input-controller.so

-After the above configuration is completed, we can restart weston by running the following commands
+After the above configuration is completed, we can restart Weston by running the following commands

 ::